Dashboard Member settings

 • necessary to protect:

-• an individual from neglect or physical, mental or emotional harm
+• an individual from neglect or physical, mental, or emotional harm, or

-• related to an individual under 18 or over 18 and at-risk (eg because they have care/support needs or is experiencing neglect), and
+• related to an individual over 18 and at-risk (eg because they have care/support needs or are experiencing neglect) or under 18, and

 • carried out without the consent of the data subject for one of the following reasons:

-• where, in the circumstances, the data subject cannot consent to the processing
+• in the circumstances, the data subject cannot consent to the processing

-• where, in the circumstances, the organisation cannot reasonably be expected to obtain the data subject’s consent to the processing
+• in the circumstances, the organisation cannot reasonably be expected to obtain the data subject’s consent to the processing, or

 • the processing must be carried out without the data subject’s consent because obtaining such consent would prejudice the protection of the individual